 Maybe you’ve heard the news.
 We at Usersnap launched a little side project, called bugtrackers.io.
 Displaying stories of digital crafters and showing real people behind pixels, bytes and bug reports.
 That’s the vision for bugtrackers.io.
 Starting with three interviews bugtrackers.io went live on April 16th.
 Following some great feedback on our social media channels as…

 You’ve just launched your new product or you just finished building a new website, and now you wonder what your customers think about those changes.
-In this article, I’m going to show you how to collect customer feedback in the best way possible to answer your questions?
+How do you collect customer feedback in the best way possible to answer your questions?
 Can customer feedback really provide insights to improve your product?
 Let’s see 6 ways you can approach…

 Deconstructing User Testing